 This is possibly the most important thing to understand about risk.
 Risk and return generally go hand-in-hand: If you put money into a low-risk investment, you should probably expect lower returns.
 If you choose a higher-risk investment, you’re seeking higher potential returns.

-Of course, things don’t always work out that way.
+Of course, things don’t always work out the way you expect.
 A high-risk investment may not get better returns.
 (In fact, you could lose your entire investment.)
-But many investors continue to include riskier investments in their portfolios, often for higher return potential.

 3. You should determine your risk tolerance